syst3mw0rm/edx-platform/docs/en_us/course_authors/source/running_course/course_grades.rst

 For information about how you establish a grading policy and work with the Problem components in your course, see :ref:`Establish a Grading Policy` or :ref:`Working with Problem Components`.

-**Important**: If you make changes to your grading policy after a course starts, students can see the effect of your changes on their **Progress** pages.
+.. important:: If you make changes to your grading policy after a course starts, students can see the effect of your changes on their **Progress** pages.
 Be sure to announce any changes on your Course Info page.

 .. _Review_grades: